unChaz/sci-fi-5e/srd/classes/bard.md

 ##### Techcasting Ability

 Charisma + Wit is your Techcasting ability for your bard spells.
-Your magic comes from the heart and soul you pour into the performance of your music or oration.
+Your tek comes from the heart and soul you pour into the performance of your music or oration.
 You use your Charisma whenever a spell refers to your Techcasting ability.
 In addition, you use your Charisma modifier when setting the saving throw DC for a bard spell you cast and when making an attack roll with one.

 **Spell save DC** = 8 + your proficiency bonus + your Charisma modifier + your Will modifier + your Wit modifier